 The goal of financial accounting, or financial reporting, is to issue financial statements.

-There are three financial statements that each company prepares.
-The financial statements are:
+There are four financial statements that each company prepares.
+The four financial statements are:

-- Income Statement – Revenues minus expense equals net income or net loss
+- income statement: revenues minus expenses equal net income or net loss

 Financial Accounting Standards Board